thejoelw/thejoelw.github.io/posts/how_i_pray.md

 ## Bonus: Petition (for selfish prayers)

 I try to do these rarely.
-God knows what I want better than I do, and I find that too much petition makes me worry and overthing; I end up focusing too much on myself and my life instead of God.
+God knows what I want better than I do, and I find that too much petition makes me worry and overthink; I end up focusing too much on myself and my life instead of God.

 But I know God wants to know my heart, and he wants me to have dreams.
 So I send my big dreams wrapped in small prayers.